lwq919/domain/README.md

   notification_method TEXT,
   error_details TEXT
 );

+CREATE TABLE IF NOT EXISTS notification_settings ( id INTEGER PRIMARY KEY AUTOINCREMENT, warning_days TEXT NOT NULL, notification_enabled TEXT NOT NULL, notification_interval TEXT NOT NULL, notification_method TEXT NOT NULL, created_at DATETIME DEFAULT CURRENT_TIMESTAMP, updated_at DATETIME DEFAULT CURRENT_TIMESTAMP
+);

+CREATE INDEX IF NOT EXISTS idx_domains_domain ON domains(domain);
+CREATE INDEX IF NOT EXISTS idx_domains_status ON domains(status);
+CREATE INDEX IF NOT EXISTS idx_domains_expire_date ON domains(expire_date);
 CREATE INDEX IF NOT EXISTS idx_logs_timestamp ON logs(timestamp);
 CREATE INDEX IF NOT EXISTS idx_logs_type ON logs(type);
+CREATE INDEX IF NOT EXISTS idx_logs_domain ON logs(domain);
 ```

 ## 🔧 环境变量配置